lainNao/chord-progression-parser/README.md

-# Chord-Progression-Ast-Parser
+# chord-progression-parser

-An AST parser for chord progression strings built in Rust that outputs wasm, so it can be used from JavaScript.
+A converter from chord progression strings to AST built in Rust that outputs wasm, so it can be used from JavaScript.

 `TBD`: URL where you can see the sample in action, and gif animation.